 We have over 80 recognised organs in our body and it is difficult to call Fascia an organ in its own right because it’s rarely present as a separate entity in the body.
 Fascia is typically found in and surrounding other organs.
 However, research into different types of fascia in the body is shedding new light on how fascia functions more as an intelligent organ.

 Recently, a new method of studying living tissues has revealed a mysterious web of interconnected cavities as scientists investigated bile ducts in cancer patients.
 They found fluid filled like sacs (until now thought to be just dense tissue).
 These sacs are connected in a weblike structure to the lymphatic system and showed how cancer spreads through these layers.
 It showed that tissue can communicate more clearly through these layers and exchange fluid.

 This intelligent tissue has been defined as Interstitum tissue.
 Similar tissues can be found between muscles, known as Septums.
 Septums not only allow communication between muscle layers, but also provide a strong line of pull, important in movement.

 The FASCIAL SYSTEM, is unofficially our largest sensory organ in the body, and has not received mainstream acceptance.
-If and when it does receive mainstream acceptance, it will become the undisputed heavyweight champion of the now 80 plus organs that have been identified in our body, passing the skin as the largest recognised organ.

 It could also become recognised as our sixth sense and is the future of understanding body awareness.